trent-gill/new-student-advising/README.md

 * Bachelor of Music (Various programs)
 * Bachelor of Education (After-Degree)

-!
-If you were admitted as a Second Degree student, then you will need to contact the chairperson of your department (major) who will determine the courses that are required for your program.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">If you were admitted as a Second Degree student, then you will need to contact the chairperson of your department (major) who will determine the courses that are required for your program.
 You can find out who the chairperson is by going to the BU homepage at www.brandonu.ca and clicking on the Directory link at the very top right corner.
-In the search box, type in your desired major (e.g. Physics), click the search button and then all of the members of that department will be listed, including the chairperson, along with contact information.
+In the search box, type in your desired major (e.g. Physics), click the search button and then all of the members of that department will be listed, including the chairperson, along with contact information.</div>

 ### Make an Appointment

 Please read all of the steps closely before making an appointment with an academic advisor.

-!
-Note: The process described here is for new students in the following programs: Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Environmental Science, Bachelor of Arts/Bachelor of Education Integrated, and Bachelor of Physical Education Studies.
-All other students (eg. Business Administration, Health Studies, and Music) should refer back to the [Accepted webpage](https://www.brandonu.ca/future-students/accepted/) for program-specific advising instructions.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle"><b>Note:</b> The process described here is for new students in the following programs: Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, Bachelor of Environmental Science, Bachelor of Arts/Bachelor of Education Integrated, and Bachelor of Physical Education Studies.
+All other students (eg. Business Administration, Health Studies, and Music) should refer back to the <a href="https://www.brandonu.ca/future-students/accepted/">Accepted webpage</a> for program-specific advising instructions.</div>

 #### **1)	[Claim your Brandon University ID](https://webapp.brandonu.ca/pls/claimid/f?p=120:1).**
 * After clicking the above link, follow the instructions to claim your Brandon University ID.
 * Write down your Brandon University ID and password for use in Moodle and the online registration system.
 If you have already done this, proceed to Step 2.

-!
-It is important for you to claim your ID so you can login to Moodle, the online registration system, your BU email, and the student information system.
-Please bring your BU user ID and password to your academic advising appointment.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">It is important for you to claim your ID so you can login to Moodle, the online registration system, your BU email, and the student information system.
+Please bring your BU user ID and password to your academic advising appointment.</div>

 #### **2) Make a tentative appoinment by choosing one of the following options:**

 * Book an in-person appointment with an academic advisor.
 * Book a phone or online chat appointment an academic advisor.

-!!
-After booking an appointment, **students _must_ complete the following steps prior to their appointment date.** The online Moodle course will give students all the information they need to make best use of their time with an academic advisor.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">After booking an appointment, <b>students <i>must</i> complete the following steps prior to their appointment date.</b> The online Moodle course will give students all the information they need to make best use of their time with an academic advisor.</div>

 #### **3)	[Login to Moodle](http://moodle.brandonu.ca/) and register for the New Student Advising course using the enrolment key "newbustudent".**
 * Go to Moodle at [http://moodle.brandonu.ca/](http://moodle.brandonu.ca/) (Right-click to open this link in a new window or tab.)